andypike/ruby_videos/README.md

 I wanted a simple project that I could experiment around with and try out some different things.
-There is also a [Trailblazer version](https://github.com/andypike/ruby_videos_trailblazer) of this project that I start first.
-The reason for this project is that I liked many on the concepts in [Trailblazer](https://github.com/apotonick/trailblazer) but also wondered if I could do something similar with just standard Rails and POROs (with a few other gems).
+There is also a [Trailblazer version](https://github.com/andypike/ruby_videos_trailblazer) of this project that I started first.
+The reason for this project is that I liked many on the concepts in [Trailblazer](https://github.com/apotonick/trailblazer) but also wondered if I could do something similar with just standard Rails and POROs (with a few lightweight gems).

 ### Responsibilities

-Based on the Trailblazer experiments and some other things I've been thinking and reading about.
-Here are the general principles, structure responsibilities of the different areas of the project.
-These are idea's and plans before I start building the app.
+Based on the Trailblazer experiment and some other things I've been thinking and reading about, here are the general principles, structure responsibilities of the different areas of the project.
+These are ideas and plans before I start building the app.
 These may change over time.

 #### Controllers